SpaceUY/react-native-guidelines/docs/getting-started/easSetup.md

 EAS will create the app in App Store Connect if it doesn't exist.

+Note: Make sure it properly sets the bundleIdentifier `com.space.helloworld` (in our example).
+Otherwise create the app manually in the Apple Developer Portal using the proper id (as seen in the the tutorial video)

 2. **Use existing App Store Connect app**:
 - If you already created the app in App Store Connect, add its ID to your `eas.json`: